 Data Lake automatically generates schemas for only new collections and

-generate schemas for your existing non-wildcard collections and views in
+your existing collections and views in the storage configuration,

 configuration with the old configuration.

-automatically removes the schema for a collection or view when you:
+Data Lake automatically removes the schema for a collection or view when

 - Drop the collection or view from the storage configuration.